PaoloCifariello/lazy-stream.js/README.md

 })();

-res = Stream.fromFunction(fibGenerator)
+res = Stream.function(fibGenerator)
 			.take(10)
 			.getAll();
 ```
-Will print the first 10 elements of the Fibonacci Series (will not cause an infinite loop because of it's lazy evaluation)
+Will print the first 10 elements of the Fibonacci Series (will not cause an infinite loop because of it's lazy evaluated)